sup39/supSMSTAS/README.md

 in order to start the program, instead of using `python path/to/supSMSTAS/__main__.py` (as script), make sure to use `python -m path.to.supSMSTAS` (as module) outside the `src/supSMSTAS/` directory.
-For example, if you are in `src/` directory, you can run the following command:
+For example, if you are in the `src/` directory, you can run the following command:
 ```
 python -m supSMSTAS
 ```